 In this video, I will go through a great stability ball exercise that is excellent for helping rehab the hip and preventing hip injuries.
 We are working on improving the hip stability by slightly tweaking the traditional stability ball wall squat.

 CLICK HERE to watch the YouTube video.

 Traditional Stability Ball Wall Squat

-With the traditional stability ball wall squat, you place the stability ball between the wall and your lower back pelvis area.
+With the traditional stability ball wall squat, you place the stability ball between the wall and your lower back/pelvis area.
 You can put your hands on your hips to help provide balance.
 Bring your feet slightly out front and hip-width apart.
 Squat down and raise back up, using ankle movement, knee movement and hip movement.
 Aim to keep your knees behind your toes.
 This is the traditional stability ball wall squat.

 Make this exercise more challenging by doing a Single Leg Stability Ball Wall Squat.
 It really challenges the whole leg and hip, working on the stability in the hip and also really working on strengthening the muscles around the hip, especially the glutes and the hamstrings.